Best perfume for women: the unforgettable fragrances for your wishlist

 What does Marc Jacobs Daisy smell like?

-A perfect interpretation of a fruity, floral fragrance, Daisy opens with sparkling notes of grapefruit and strawberry while florals such as gardenia and jasmine keep things on the right side of sweet.
+A perfect interpretation of a fruity and floral fragrance, Daisy opens with sparkling notes of grapefruit and strawberry while florals such as gardenia and jasmine keep things on the right side of sweet.
+It's nice and light to wear, which is why it's many people's first-ever fragrance, and holds a special place in the hearts of many millennials as an object of nostalgia—us included.

-Sometimes fragrance manages to capture the essence of a place perfectly.
-From bright and crisp citrus notes that bubble with effervescence and transport you to the Amalfi coast, subtly piquant florals and plump fruits like blackcurrants and raspberries that are reminiscent of the English countryside complete with clotted cream and raspberry jam scones, scent can conjure up the feeling of somewhere new and exciting.
+Sometimes, fragrance manages to capture the essence of a place perfectly.
+From bright and crisp citrus notes that bubble with effervescence and whisk you away to the Amalfi coast, to subtly piquant florals and plump fruits like blackcurrants and raspberries that say English countryside and clotted-cream-and-raspberry-jam-topped scones, scent can conjure the feeling of somewhere new and exciting or a well-loved memory.

 (Image credit: Tom Daxon)